rxhama/MST/README.md

-All code in this repository is written and belongs to me, except for the following:
+The entire contents of this repository is written and belongs to me, except for the following:

 1. cytoscape.min.js - Cytoscape.js library (https://github.com/cytoscape/cytoscape.js)